-- the strategies in place to build staff capability (e.g. job design, personnel selection, staff training and development, performance management systems and two-way feedback systems)
+- the strategies it has in place to build staff capability (e.g. job design, personnel selection, staff training and development, performance management systems, two-way feedback systems)

-- capacity and flexibility to meet changing training needs and new training markets, including response times for upskilling staff
+- its capability and flexibility to meet changing training needs and new training markets, including its response times for upskilling staff

-- how the organisation ensures constructive management and employee relations, including the emphasis the organisation places on teamwork, participation and communication
+- how it ensures constructive management/employee relations, including the emphasis it places on teamwork, participation and communication

-- how the organisation recognises the well-being of staff as critical to business success.
+- how it recognises the well-being of staff as critical to business success.